boypu123/online-results-check/README.md

 You are free to copy and use this template.
 You can change this template as well, as long as you indicate the original author (For example, paste the github link of this work to the website that you are going to post your modified work).

 server.py is the server file, built using flask. admin.py is the admin panel.
-You can use this, however, it is recommended that you follow the basic code
+You can use this, however, it is recommended that you follow the basic code and create your own admin panel.

 May I remind you that this source code itself is **NOT PRODUCTION READY**.
 To make it production ready, refer to this site: https://flask.palletsprojects.com/en/2.1.x/tutorial/deploy/

 ## Install
 Clone this respository from github.
 You can also download the source code and put it somewhere in your computer.